23110572-hash/IPL-/README.md

-# IPL Data Analytics Project 🏏
+# IPL Data Analytics 🏏

-This project is a comprehensive data analysis of the Indian Premier League (IPL) ball-by-ball dataset (spanning from 2008 to 2025).
-The goal is to clean the dataset, uncover statistical insights, discover a "secret winning strategy," and automatically generate a professional PowerPoint presentation of the findings.
+This project is a comprehensive data analysis of the Indian Premier League (IPL) ball-by-ball dataset (spanning from 2008 to 2026).
+The goal is to clean the dataset, uncover statistical insights, discover a "secret winning strategy".

 ## 🚀 Project Overview